DavidHe1127/Mr.He_HandBook/DevOps/System/shell.md

 ### Alias

 `alias` command will only work for that specific instance of the shell meaning once shell exits, effect will disappear.

+### Use mktemp

+It allows you to create temp file a) with random name b) with permissions locked down to current user.
+Safer!
+See [more details](https://www.ruanyifeng.com/blog/2019/12/mktemp.html)